DelveFore/ignite-hydrogen/docs/http-api-intigration.md

 ```

 #### Caching
-JSON API takes advantage of the caching ability that HTTP has built in.
+JSON:API takes advantage of the caching ability that HTTP has built in.
 This reduces the need to return data that has not changed, saving bandwidth.

 #### Pagination
-JSON API handles Pagination with a standard that `links` such as: `first`, `last`, `next`, and `previous` will return subnets of sort information.
+JSON:API handles Pagination with a standard that `links` such as: `first`, `last`, `next`, and `previous` will return subnets of sort information.
 https://jsonapi.org/format/#fetching-pagination

 ### GraphQL